• Skip to primary navigation

 There is no possible compromise between these two thought systems.

 You either collaborate, or you compete.
-When you follow EgoEgo is the negative, wrong-minded teacher who continually tells you how difficult the world is and how you must constantly fight to survive.
-More, you take your team to the battleground.
-When you choose to follow ReasonReason is a mythological character and symbolic guide who shows you how to think and behave in a Right-Minded way.
-As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors.
-More, you willingly create and genuinely strive to live your team’s Work Agreements.
+When you follow Ego, you take your team to the battleground.
+When you choose to follow Reason, you willingly create and genuinely strive to live your team’s Work AgreementsA Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
+More.
 With Reason’s help, you transform your team into a lovely, collaborative, successful classroom.

 Reason, Ego & the Right-Minded Teamwork Myth - Philosophy and Process